TO THE SHAREHOLDERS OF GRASIM INDUSTRIES LIMITED

 PARTICULARS AS PER SECTION 217 OF THE COMPANIES ACT, 1956

-Information on Conservation of Energy, Technology Absorption and Foreign ExchangeEarnings and Outgo, stipulated under Section 217(1)(e) of the Companies Act, 1956, is setout in a separate statement, attached to this Report and forms part of it as Annexure"B".
+Information on Conservation of Energy, Technology Absorption and Foreign ExchangeEarnings and Outgo, stipulated under Section 217(1)(e) of the Companies Act, 1956, is setout in a separate statement. as Annexure "B", attached to this Report and formspart of it.

 The Board, on the recommendation of the Audit Committee, has also proposed that M/s.Vidyarthi & Sons, Chartered Accountants, Gwalior, be re-appointed as the BranchAuditors of Vikram Woollens, a Division of your Company, from the conclusion of theensuing Annual General Meeting till the conclusion of the next Annual General Meeting ofthe Company.

-Resolutions seeking your approval on these items are included in the Notice of theensuing Annual General Meeting.
+Resolutions seeking your approval on these items have been included in the Notice ofthe ensuing Annual General Meeting.

 Your Directors record their sincere appreciation of the Central and State Governments,banks, financial institutions, stakeholders and business associates for theirwhole-hearted support and co-operation.

 Your Directors also place on record their deep appreciation of your Company's employeesat all levels, for their contribution to its success.